 Students seeking to earn a certificate should consult the “Programs of Study” to determine specific entrance requirements, if any, for the program in which they are interested.
 As with Associate’s degree programs, students must formally apply for, and be accepted into, a professional certificate or certificate program in order to be eligible for federal financial aid and in order to receive their certificate upon completion of program requirements.

 Students entering programs at NHTI are required to complete placement testing before registering for classes.
 Testing may be waived based on performance on standardized tests and/or grades in specific college courses.
 Department Heads of academic programs will use testing data to help advise students in course selection.
 Both national and NHTI data indicate that students benefit from assessment and placement.
-Students who need to strengthen skills may need extra time to complete their programs.
 For more information, students may contact Admissions at (603) 230-4011, the Learning Center at (603) 230-4027, or the Department Head of the program in which they are interested or to which they have been admitted.

 A student may be eligible to substitute a higher-level course for the course prescribed in the curriculum if indicated by an evaluation of the student’s competencies.
 The substitution can be made only with the joint approval of the student’s Department Head and the Department Head of the area offering the course.
 The approval form is available in the Registrar’s Office.
 This does not negate the student's responsibility to fulfill prerequisites.